Has the constant mental battle with food taken over your life?

 "Before I worked with Nic, every day felt like a cycle of shame and self hatred, but she allowed me to openly discuss very personal issues without me feeling more of the same.
 Now I love my body and enjoy what it can do for me." - Hannah B

 “A few years ago, I was the heaviest that I had ever been!
 The shock and horror of what the weight scale was showing led me down this downward spiral of cutting out food groups, only eating one meal a day, and serious calorie restriction - it helped bring my weight down, but I found myself struggling with lethargy, brain fog, motivation and anxiety.
 I had formed a terrible relationship with food and had to even force down that one meal a day.
-Nic gently coached me into a more balanced and healthier relationship with food, I now eat 3 meals a day, I am happier, I have more energy and my general outlook to life is certainly brighter!” - Victoria P
+Nic gently coached me into a more balanced and healthier relationship with food, I now eat 3 meals a day, I am happier, I have more energy and my general outlook on life is so much brighter!” - Victoria P

 My professional background